Mission

 now been able to share my story with thousands of people.
 One on one… from coast to coast

-and many places in between, I have spent the last 10 years putting a bow on the experiences
+and many places in between, I have spent the last 5 years putting a bow on the experiences over the

 I now travel, sharing my stories through singing, songwriting, and storytelling.
 The church pew